Delhi air pollution: Stop stubble burning immediately, Supreme Court tells four states

 As an interim mechanism, the court directed the local station house officers be made responsible for tackling stubble burning with the chief secretary of the state governments and the director generals of the police having an oversight, Live Law reported.

-The court also directed the Delhi government to ensure that municipal solid waste is not burnt in the open.
+The court directed the Delhi government to ensure that municipal solid waste is not burnt in the open.

+The court also questioned the effectiveness of the Delhi government’s odd-even plan in curbing air pollution, Live Law reported.
+It asked the government to submit a report on the restrictions to be imposed based on colour-coded stickers instead.

+On Monday, the Delhi government announced implementing the odd-even rule in the national capital territory from November 13 to November 20.
+The rule, which allows vehicles with odd-numbered licence plates on the road on dates with odd numbers and those with even-numbered plates on others, will be enforced a day after Diwali.

 The bench said that it will hear the matter on Friday to monitor progress.